OnePlus Nord review: the all-rounder for only 400 euros

 Not only specs are important for a smartphone, but also the optimized software.
 With the OnePlus Nord, OnePlus wants to show that you can get a good overall package for 400 euros and also get some features that are usually only found in the more expensive devices.

 OnePlus has drifted further and further away from the slogan "Never Settle" in recent years.
-The prices have continued to rise as the features of the devices have become better and better.
-But also middle classProcessors have evolved over the years and this is how the OnePlus Nord came about.
-We took a closer look at the OnePlus Nord for you.
+Prices have continued to rise as the features of the devices have become better and better.
+But mid-range processors have also developed over the years and that is how the OnePlus Nord came about.
+We have taken a closer look at the OnePlus Nord for you.

 Unboxing